hpr-digital/PracticalTest/README.md

 3. Discuss the challenges and limitations of depth estimation in underwater environments
 4. Briefly explain your choice of model and any adaptations you made for underwater imagery

+*You might want to use google colab for this.

 ## Deliverables
 **Presentation** (15 minutes):
    - Prepare a short presentation of your work